OLED vs LCD: Professional Display Technology Comparison

 How OLED Works

-OLED displays generate light from organic materials when an electrical current is applied.
-Each pixel is self-emissive, allowing precise control of brightness at the sub-pixel level.
-This architecture enables true blacks, thinner profiles, and superior design flexibility compared to LCD.
+OLED displays generate light directly from organic emissive materials when electrical current is applied.
+Because each pixel is self-emissive, the display can control brightness at the pixel level without relying on a backlight.
+This enables true black, high contrast, thin module construction, and more design flexibility.

 How LCD Works